pyeve/eve/docs/config.rst

                                 to check that it's being written to multiple servers.)

+``authentication``              A class with the authorization logic for the
+                                endpoint.
+If not provided the eventual
+                                general purpose auth class (passed as
+                                application constructor argument) will be used.
+                                For details on authentication and authorization
+                                see :ref:`auth`.
+Defaults to ``None``,

 ``schema``                      A dict defining the actual data structure being
                                 handled by the resource.
 Enables data
                                 validation.
 See `Schema Definition`_.

 =============================== ===============================================

 Here's an example of resource customization, mostly done by overriding global